 It is obvious that the penalties prescribed in the Penal Code are more severe than those in the Anti-Human Trafficking Act.
 Nevertheless, both laws are used against the traffickers.
-Whenever, a trafficker for sexual exploitation is arrested, s/he is charged with both the trafficking offence in the Anti-Human Trafficking Act and the procuring offence in the Penal Code.
+Whenever, a trafficker for sexual exploitation is arrested, he or she is charged with both the trafficking offence in the Anti-Human Trafficking Act and the procuring offence in the Penal Code.
 It is the duty of the court trying the case to choose the law that has the more severe penalty to convict the trafficker.
-Moreover, if the trafficker has trafficked victims on several occasions, each incident would be convicted separately as one count of offence, and the penalty of each count is added to the other counts.
-Thus, many traffickers have been convicted with considerably long term imprisonment.
-In the case mentioned in 3.1 where two traffickers brought several women to Japan and sold them to several brothels, the Criminal Court of Bangkok convicted the first and the second defendants with totals of 39 and 28 years of imprisonment respectively.29
+Moreover, if the trafficker has trafficked victims on several occasions, each incident would be convicted separately as one count of the offence, and the penalty of each count is added to the other counts.
+Thus, many traffickers have been convicted and sentenced to considerably long terms of imprisonment.
+In the case mentioned in 3.1 where two traffickers brought several women to Japan and sold them to several brothels, the Criminal Court of Bangkok sentenced the first and the second defendants to totals of 39 and 28 years of imprisonment, respectively.28